ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 If you notice that your emails have not been signed by the DKIM, despite its activation or configuration, log in to your Control Panel to check the status of the DKIM.

-Click on the tab below corresponding to your solution to check the status of the DKIM on your email platform.
+Click on the tab below corresponding to your solution to check the status of the DKIM on your email service.

 > [!tabs]
 > **Exchange**